Needlework, Dept. 24

 • The Quilt of Valor Quilt Book will be used by QOV State Coordinators to help fill outstanding requests for a Quilt of Valor not covered by local groups and will ease the waiting list of requests.

 In addition, we will continue to collect items for cancer patients, homeless, veterans, and children in crisis.
-This includes chemo caps, art bras, prayer/serenity shawls, lap blankets, hats, mittens, scarves, socks, and pillows.
+This includes QOV quilt block, art bras, prayer/serenity shawls, lap blankets, hats, mittens, scarves, socks, and pillows.
 Please consider making an item to enter in this year’s fair, or get together with friends, church groups, or community organizations and donate them.
 We will be collecting them and displaying them at the fair and then distributing them to local charities that support this effort.
 Although an exhibitor can enter only one item per category, participants in our drive can donate as many items as they want.

 Challenge Class